fluttercommunity/get_it/README.md

 ### Solving dependencies

 ### Automatic using `dependsOn`
 In case that this services have to be initialized in a certain order because they depend on that other services are already ready to be used you can use the `dependsOn` parameter of `registerFactoryAsync`.
-If you have a non async Singleton that depends on other Singletons we have added the `registerSingletonWithDependencies`.
-In the following example depends `DbService` on `ConfigService` and `AppModel` on `ConfigService` and `RestService`
+If you have a non async Singleton that depends on other Singletons, there is `registerSingletonWithDependencies`.
+In the following example, `DbService` depends on `ConfigService`, and `AppModel` depends on `ConfigService` and `RestService`

 ```Dart